wp-insider/simple-membership/simple-membership/readme.txt

 5. Example of membership level management.

 == Changelog ==
-= WIP =
-- Recent Login Events table now has default data filter of last one month.

 = 4.8.1 =
 - Updated the Stripe SDK to v21.2.1 and the Stripe API version to 2026-07-29.dahlia.
 - Updated the login count charts on the **Reports** menu counting failed login attempt records, which caused past dates to be listed with a count of zero.
 - Updated the date range condition in the login count queries so the one month window is applied correctly.
+- The Recent Login Events section in the Reports menu now displays login events from the last 30 days by default.
 - Fixed a false "Failed login limit could not be reset" entry appearing in the debug log after a successful login when no failed login attempts existed for that IP address.
 - WordPress Multisite install related vulnerability issue fixed.
 - New member registrations are no longer linked to a pre-existing WordPress user account matching the submitted username or email address by default.
 Site administrators can restore the previous behavior using the new Allow Existing WP User Registration option under Advanced Settings.